How do employers know you’re the right person for a job? Skills.

 - Clinical documentation

-Retail resume skills examples
+Retail skills

-Add these retail skills to your resume to show you can address customer needs and talk fluently about products and services:
+Add these skills to your retail resume to show you can address customer needs and talk fluently about products and services:

 - Product knowledge